Small Grants

 A strong Small Grant application will demonstrate some, if not all, of the following characteristics:

-The Foundation does not award small grants to support the following:
+The Foundation does not award Small Grants to support the following:

 • Individuals

-• Religious activities that serve only the members of a single congregation or promote a particular faith (see our guidelines for grants to religious organizations)
+• Religious activities that serve only the members of a single congregation or promote a particular faith

 • Action4Equity – $1,000 for volunteer training to advance equity in Winston-Salem/Forsyth County Schools